awsdocs/amazon-sqs-developer-guide/doc_source/getting-started.md

    Thread.sleep(1000);
    ```

-The rest of the steps are identical to the ones in the [Getting Started with the Amazon SQS Java Messaging Library](#getting-started) example\.
-For a complete example of an asynchronous consumer, see `AsyncMessageReceiver.java` in [Working Java Example for Using JMS with Amazon SQS Standard Queues](sqs-jms-code-examples.md)\.
+The rest of the steps are identical to the ones in the [Getting started with the Amazon SQS Java Messaging Library](#getting-started) example\.
+For a complete example of an asynchronous consumer, see `AsyncMessageReceiver.java` in [Working Java example for using JMS with Amazon SQS Standard queues](sqs-jms-code-examples.md)\.

 The output for this example looks similar to the following: